jsonmaur/node-crypto-extra/README.md

 [![Build Status](https://travis-ci.org/jsonmaur/node-crypto-extra.svg?branch=master)](https://travis-ci.org/jsonmaur/node-crypto-extra)
 [![Coverage Status](https://coveralls.io/repos/github/jsonmaur/node-crypto-extra/badge.svg?branch=master)](https://coveralls.io/github/jsonmaur/node-crypto-extra?branch=master)

-`crypto-extra` adds a few convenience methods to the native Node.js module `crypto`.
-It is a drop in replacement for `crypto`, meaning it extends the original functionality with the extra methods on top.
+Adds a few convenience methods to the native Node.js module `crypto`.
+It is a drop in replacement for [crypto](https://nodejs.org/api/crypto.html), meaning it extends the original functionality with the extra methods on top.

 ## Why?

 The native `crypto` module requires a lot of boilerplate to do things such as hashing and encryption.
-This takes care of the boilerplate for you allowing you to maintain cleaner code.
+This takes care of the boilerplate allowing cleaner code.

 ## Getting Started